 Why Are Japanese Rice Cookers So Expensive?

 The least expensive micom Japanese rice cooker we've seen is about $80.
-That's almost twice the cost of a traditional rice cooker.
+That's at least twice the cost of a traditional rice cooker.
 Why are they so expensive?

 One reason is the micom or fuzzy logic.
 The microchip that creates the rice cooking algorithm took a lot of time and investment to produce.
 And when you buy a fuzzy logic rice cooker, you are paying for that technology.